Track Denizens of Doom

 Passing is not permitted on the inside through corners.

-Flags will be shown at the start-finish line, and at other corner stations
+Flags will be shown at the start-finish line, and may be shown at other

 The session has been stopped.